pmcalabrese/express-typescript-boilerplate/README.md

     npm install

-for development run
+for development from the src folder ```src``` run

     gulp watch

-which will popolate the dist folder, and spin a server, for monitor, stop or delete the app
+which will popolate the ```dist``` folder, and spin the server with PM2, for monitor, stop or delete the app

     pm2 list
     pm2 <stop|delete> <myapp | pid>

-or for stop the server
+or you can use the gulp shortcut for stop the server

     gulp serve-stop